 To the best of my knowledge andbelief [sic], the remaining six (6) individuals drowned.
 The nurse, 2nd Lt.
 Rachel H. Sheriden [sic] died the 24 November 43 enroute to this hospital.

-The statement indicated that none of the passengers and crew survived the crash and none were trapped when the plane sank, but the fact that they “made attempts” to get their life vests on implied that some or all of them were unsuccessful; at any rate, six of the people on board the aircraft disappeared in the roughly one hour it took the rescue boats to arrive.
+The statement implied that all of the passengers and crew survived the crash and none were trapped when the plane sank, but the fact that they “made attempts” to get their life vests suggested that some or all of them were unsuccessful.
+At any rate, six of the people on board the aircraft disappeared in the roughly one hour it took the rescue boats to arrive.

 Absent Without Leave?

 The M.A.C.R. clears up quite a few mysteries about the crash itself, but does nothing to explain how Sheridan ended up on the ill-fated aircraft in the first place.
-If she was in Algiers with other nurses on leave as McNelly claimed, the idea that she was A.W.O.L would appear to be nonsense.
-On the other hand, it’s puzzling that the nurses would have been in Algiers at all, when the usual R&R locations were Béni Saf and Ain el-Turck, neither of which required a plane to get to.
+If she was in Algiers with other nurses on leave as McNelly claimed, the idea that she was A.W.O.L would be nonsense.
+On the other hand, the usual nurses’ R&R locations were Béni Saf and Ain el-Turck, neither of which required a plane to get to.
 It was clear that Sheridan was identified the same day since her death was recorded in the unit’s morning report for the period ending at midnight that night.
 If news had been delayed, it would probably have been recorded on a future morning report with the event backdated.
 That word arrived so quickly may indicate that Sheridan relayed her unit to the other survivors prior to her death, that it was recorded on a passenger manifest left behind at Maison Blanche, or that the person who identified her body knew her unit.

-A December 16, 1943 story (“Lt.
-Rachel Sheridan, McAdoo Army Nurse, Dies in Africa”) printed in The Plain Speaker (Hazleton, Pennsylvania), reported: “She has been overseas since January, 1943 and only last Saturday her mother had received a letter dated November 18 in which she said she was in good health, enjoying life in Africa and that she had a ride in an airplane a few days previous.”
+An article entitled “Lt.
+Rachel Sheridan, McAdoo Army Nurse, Dies in Africa,” printed in The Plain Speaker (Hazleton, Pennsylvania) on December 16, 1943, reported: “She has been overseas since January, 1943 and only last Saturday her mother had received a letter dated November 18 in which she said she was in good health, enjoying life in Africa and that she had a ride in an airplane a few days previous.”

 Dr. Lowell E. Vinsant’s Account

-Did Sheridan simply enjoy flying, and decide to try to get aboard an aircraft again during her next leave or when off duty?
+Did Sheridan simply enjoy flying, and decide to try to get aboard an aircraft again when off duty?
 Several months into my search for details about her fate, in March 2019, the daughter of Dr. Lowell E. Vinsant sent me a copy of her father’s World War II journal.
-An entry dated November 27, 1943 suggested that joyriding in aircraft was something of a pastime for the 32nd Station Hospital’s nurses:
+An entry dated November 27, 1943, suggested that joyriding in aircraft was something of a pastime for the 32nd Station Hospital’s nurses:

 Although the date of the crash listed in Dr. Vinsant’s account was one day off (and the part about Sicily isn’t correct unless she made it that far on a previous flight), it does represent a contemporary account, without the influence of memory on the accounts written years later by McNelly and Havemeier.